heyyouhere/magnum_intro_bot/README.md

 # Requirements
 1. Output message should start with the full name of the article, with a hyperlink attached to it (wikipedia url).
 2. Bot should have a command __/help__ that will send usage information.
-3. Bot should do checks on input and inform user if the input is not text (for example, if user sends audio message, or image).
+3. Bot should do checks on input and inform user if the input is not a text (for example, if user sends audio message or image).
-4. Bot should handle the case if no article was found gracefully.
+4. Bot should handle "no article was found" case gracefully.

 # Extra tasks
 - If article have some images, attach image to bot message.
 - Dynamic menu with options, if there are multiple articles present for a particular search term.
 - If some words in summary are hyperlinks, make them clickable in the message.
-- Let user to pick their prefered language, and change it whenever.
+- Let user pick their prefered language, and change it whenever.
 Article summury should be sent in this language.

 # Project Requirements